-Right-of-use asset held by the Group as at 31 December 2022 is operated as a Hotel that generates revenue from hotel operations.
+Right-of-use asset held by the Group as at 31 December 2023 is operated as a Hotel that generates revenue from hotel operations.
 Right-of-use asset is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Recognition and measurement of right-of-use assets is disclosed in the accounting policies as set out in Note 3 to the consolidated financial statements.
-An impairment test was carried out to determine the recoverable amount of its right-of-use asset based on a value-in-use calculation.
+An impairment test was carried out to determine the recoverable amount of its right-of-use asset based on a value-in-use (VIU) calculation.
+The VIU of the right-of-use asset was determined by accredited independent valuers with recognised professional qualification and with relevant experience in the locations and category of the right-of-use asset being valued.
 The value-in-use was determined based on the discounted cash flow (DCF) method that is highly dependent on estimates and assumptions such as average room rate, revenue per available room, occupancy rate and discount rate.

-The significant methods and assumptions used by the management in estimating the value-in-use of right-of-use asset is set out in Note 10 to the consolidated financial statements.
+The significant methods and assumptions used by the valuers in estimating the value-in-use of right-of-use asset is set out in Note 10 to the consolidated financial statements.
 Given the significance of right-of-use asset and the complexity of impairment testing and the importance of disclosures relating to assumptions used in estimating value-in-use, we considered impairment testing of right-of-use asset as a key audit matter.